srsran/srsRAN_Project_docs/docs/source/tutorials/source/flexric/source/index.rst

 While our ultimate goal is to fully support the E2 interface, it is still under development and its current version is limited in features and operation.
 Specifically, the current E2 interface implementation supports only E2SM_KPM and E2SM_RC service models with the following limitations:

+  - E2SM_RC service model:

-  - Only Control Service Style 2 is supported for E2SM_RC
+    - Only Control Service Style 2 is supported

+  - E2SM_KPM service model:

-  - All Report Service Styles (1 - 5) are supported for E2SM_KPM
+    - All Report Service Styles (1 - 5) are supported
+    - Monitoring period limited to 1s
-  - The following 3 'dummy' DU metrics are exposed:
+    - The following 3 'dummy' DU metrics are exposed (they will be removed in future releases):

       - CQI
       - RSRP
       - RSRQ

-  - The following 5 ORAN defined metrics are expose:
+    - The following 6 ORAN defined metrics are expose:

+      - ``DRB.UEThpDl`` - DL throughput
+      - ``DRB.UEThpUl`` - UL throughput
-    - UL packet success rate
+      - ``DRB.RlcPacketDropRateDl`` - UL packet success rate
-    - UE UL throughput
-    - RLC DL packet drop rate
+      - ``DRB.PacketSuccessRateUlgNBUu`` - RLC DL packet drop rate
-    - RLC DL transmitted SDU volume
+      - ``DRB.RlcSduTransmittedVolumeDL`` - RLC DL transmitted SDU volume
-    - RLC UL transmitted SDU volume
+      - ``DRB.RlcSduTransmittedVolumeUL`` - RLC UL transmitted SDU volume

 -----